SUBSCRIBE TO OUR FREE NEWSLETTER

 "If you repeatedly see all-white juries convict African-Americans, what does that do to public confidence in the criminal justice system?" asked Elisabeth A. Semel, the director of the death penalty clinic at the law school at the University of California, Berkeley.

-In hundreds of trials over a 10-year period, prosecutors in a Louisiana county rejected potential black jurors three times as often as they rejected potential jurors of other races--a trend which is reflected in court systems around the country, new reporting published Monday has found.
+In hundreds of trials over 10 years, prosecutors in a Louisiana county rejected potential black jurors three times as often as they rejected potential jurors of other races--a trend which is reflected in court systems around the country, new reporting published Monday has found.

 Blackstrikes: A Study of the Racially Disparate Use of Peremptory Challenges by the Caddo Parish District Attorney's Office (pdf), published by Reprieve Australia, analyzed 332 trials between 2003 and 2012.

-While the report focuses on one region of Louisiana, additional research by the New York Times draws connections between those statistics and others from courts throughout the nation.
+While the report focuses on one region of Louisiana, additional research by the New York Times connects those statistics to others from nationwide courts.

 In the U.S., peremptory challenges allow attorneys to reject jurors without giving a reason.
-But if those dismissals are disputed on the basis of race or gender, prosecutors must give a "neutral" excuse for the decision.
-According to the Times, such reasons include things like having long hair, wearing a beard, living in a low-income neighborhood, failing to meet eye contact, having a hyphenated last name, or displaying bad posture, among others.
+However, if those dismissals are disputed based on race or gender, prosecutors must give a "neutral" excuse for the decision.
+According to the Times, such reasons include having long hair, wearing a beard, living in a low-income neighborhood, failing to meet eye contact, having a hyphenated last name, or displaying bad posture, among others.
 In Caddo, the study found that prosecutors rejected 46 percent of potential black jurors on peremptory grounds.

-Out of 8,318 potential jurors analyzed during that 10-year period, only 35 percent were black--though Caddo's population is 48 percent black.
+Out of 8,318 potential jurors analyzed during those 10 years, only 35 percent were black--though Caddo's population is 48 percent black.
 The reasons for that discrepancy, according to Northwestern University School of Law professor Shari Diamond, could themselves be influenced by other racially skewed elements of the American justice system.

-But of that 35 percent, prosecutors rejected nearly half through peremptory challenges, while only rejecting 15 percent of other potential jurors on similar grounds.
+However, of those 35 percent, prosecutors rejected nearly half through peremptory challenges, while only 15 percent of other potential jurors were rejected on similar grounds.

 According to the report: